UoMCodeReview/forum/guidelines_for_reviewers.md

 ## What to look for as a reviewer

-*Under construction*

-The following points are common guidelines, not rules.
-Cases may arise where it is best not to follow them.
+The following points are common guidelines, not rules and are provided as examples of things you might look for.
+Cases may arise where it is best not to follow these guidelines.

 1. [Naming](#naming)
 1. [Duplicated code](#duplicated)